A Comprehensive Augmentation Framework for Anomaly Detection: Related Work

 \subsection{Reconstruction-basd Anomaly Detection}

 Typical reconstruction-based methods consist of a reconstructive network that aims to restore anomalous inputs to normal images.
 Then, the anomaly level is determined by the reconstruction error between them.
 Autoencoders have also been widely used for image reconstruction.
-The SSIM\cite{wang2003multiscale} loss is adopted in \cite{bergmann2018improving} to aid the reconstruction process.
-A U-Net\cite{ronneberger2015u} is utilized to better distinguish the anomalies from the reconstruction results\cite{zavrtanik2021draem}.
-A self-supervised block\cite{ristea2022self} is proposed to serve as a ''plug and play'' component which improves the reconstruction ability of many methods.
-In this paper, we believe the right data stimulation is the real key to better reconstruction results.
+The SSIM \cite{wang2003multiscale} loss is adopted by \cite{bergmann2018improving} to aid the reconstruction process.
+A U-Net \cite{ronneberger2015u} is utilized to better distinguish the anomalies from the reconstruction results \cite{zavrtanik2021draem}.
+A self-supervised block \cite{ristea2022self} is proposed to serve as a ``plug and play'' component which improves the performance of many methods.
+In this paper, we believe the right data stimulation is the key to better reconstructions and performance improvements in downstream tasks.